 The Pure Option™ was started with a completely altruistic approach to business, we wanted to solve a big problem, and make the world a more sustainable place, we wanted to share our profits with the wider community, but we can't make a difference if we don't remain in business, it surprises people but The Pure Option™ is not a financially successful business (more on this later).

-Shipping option Price we pay
+Shipping option Price we pay Price you pay

-Royal Mail 48 hour tracking
+Royal Mail 48 hour tracking up to 2kg.

-Royal Mail 48 hour tracking
+Royal Mail 48 hour tracking up to 20kg.

 Conclusion

-A nameless customer ordered 100 x N7 Paper bags at £3.49 and our profit on this order was £1.05, the shipping was £3.49 which meant we made 0.89p on that transaction.
+A nameless customer ordered 100 x N7 Paper bags at £3.49 and our profit on this order was £1.74, the shipping was £3.59 which meant we lost -£1.85 on each order.

-This order was actually lost by Royal Mail in transit ( thankfully very rare but it does happen) , so we then sent a replacement by next day delivery, so this order turned into a loss £15.97 on this order.
+This order was actually lost by Royal Mail in transit ( thankfully very rare but it does happen) , so we then sent a replacement by next day delivery, so this order turned into a loss £13.45 on this order.

 We appreciate this is an extreme example but it wasn't an isolated example (more on this below).

-I know get the fiddles out but we know that profits seem to be a dirty word in the UK but to be realistic if we want to stay in business and use our profits to help national and local organisations and to enrich the lives of our employees, we had to find a better model.
+I know get the fiddles out, but we know that profits seem to be a dirty word in the UK but to be realistic if we want to stay in business and use our profits to help national and local organisations and to enrich the lives of our employees, we had to find a better model.

 So we think we have come up with the perfect model that works for everyone, we decided we would create a subsidised delivery model that encouraged people to make the change to a more sustainable option, but also encouraged responsible ordering, so we now part absorb the cost, if you use next day,